 - Place the cream cheese in a large mixing bowl and beat vigorously until it is creamy and smooth.

 - Beat in sugar, a few tablespoons at a time, then beat in the flour, lemon, vanilla, eggs and egg yolk and heavy cream.

 - Pour the filling into the cookie dough lined pan, bake in the center of the oven in a water bath until a dark brown color has been achieved.

-- The cake should also start to rise slightly.
+- The cake should also start to rise slightly, about 10 minutes.

 - Remove from oven.
 Cool for 30 minutes.
 Set oven to 350 degrees.